 One of the instances where the court deems irrevocable proxies unenforceable is when the proxy has a proprietary interest in the organization.
 For example, the proxy holder may have lent money to the company or be an existing employee.
 However, according to a Delaware statute, a proxy may be made irrevocable regardless of whether the proxy has a personal interest in the company or its stock.

 In some jurisdictions, irrevocable proxies are recognized under various circumstances.
-For example, In New York, courts have upheld irrevocable proxies that were accompanied by a pledge.
+For example, In New York, courts have upheld such proxies if they were accompanied by a pledge.
 They are also recognized when the irrevocable proxy is granted in return for credit, or if the purpose is to retain control of the company or maintain a corporate policy.

 Irrevocable proxy is illustrated in the case of Haft vs Haft.
 The CEO of the company and a controlling shareholder of the company induced his son to become the company’s President and COO.
 The father transferred a controlling block of stock to the son, in exchange for the grant of a lifetime irrevocable proxy to vote the stock.

 Later, there was a dispute on the composition of the board of directors and the validity of an option to buy back the shares held by the son.
 In reaction, the son revoked the father’s proxy.
 When the case was presented before a Delaware court, the court ruled that the proxy was enforceable, and the father’s interest in the stability of his position as the CEO appeared as an interest to support irrevocability under the Delaware statute.

 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional CFI resources below will be useful: